citizensadvice/clamav-mock/README.md

 The mock will respond to PING, INSTREAM and supports IDSESSION only.

-The mock will return an OK response for all files, except [eicar virus signature](https://www.eicar.org/?page_id=3950).
+The mock will return an OK response for all files, except the [eicar virus signature](https://www.eicar.org/?page_id=3950).

-Eicar signatures packaged into more exotic file types or in a file over 100kb will not be identified.
+Eicar signatures packaged within more exotic file types or in a file over 100kb will not be identified.
 This is just a mock.

 # Running